adelespinasse/gcalcolor/README.md

 ### Chrome

 Download a zip file of this repo using the "Clone or download" button above, and unzip the files.
-Go to [chrome://extensions/](chrome://extensions/), enable developer mode (checkbox at the top), click "Load unpacked extension...", and select the unzipped directory.
+Go to `chrome://extensions/`, enable developer mode (checkbox at the top), click "Load unpacked extension...", and select the unzipped directory.
 Reload your Google Calendar tab.

 ### Firefox

 Download a zip file of this repo using the "Clone or download" button above, and unzip the files.
-Go to [about:debugging](about:debugging) and click "Load Temporary Add-on".
-Select the manifest.json file in the unzipped directory.
+Go to `about:debugging` and click "Load Temporary Add-on".
+Select the `manifest.json` file in the unzipped directory.